nutanix-japan/nai-llm/docs/index.md

     **Status:** *This site is unofficial, unsupported, rigourously tested and frequently updated.*

+    This site is maintained by enthusiasts for the community.

+    Contributions are welcome, fork the repo and start.

 This community-maintained resource provides a practical, **Design > Size > Deploy** framework for architects and engineers looking to harness the power of Nutanix for modern workloads(including AI).
 While unofficial and unsupported, this site is actively maintained to bridge the gap between high-level documentation and real-world implementation.

 **What’s Inside:**